Constitution of the Society for the History of Technology

 ARTICLE II Purpose

-The purpose of the Society shall be to foster interest in the development of technology and its relations with society and culture, and to promote scholarly study of the documents and artifacts of the history of technology.
-The Society pursues these objectives by the publication of its journal Technology and Culture; by the support and subvention of other forms of scholarly publications; by promoting excellence in technology museum exhibits; by the award of medals, prizes, and other honors for outstanding contributions to the history of technology and its cultural relations; and by cooperation with other learned societies and educational institutions with scholarly and popular interest in the history of technology.
+The purpose of the Society shall be to foster interest in the history of technology and its relations with society and culture, and to promote scholarly studies in the history of technology.
+The Society pursues these objectives by the publication of its journal Technology and Culture; by the support and subvention of other forms of scholarly publications; by promoting excellence in technology museum exhibits; by the award of medals, prizes, and other honors for outstanding contributions to the field; by the organization of conferences or other opportunities for sharing of knowledge; by the support and encouragement of scholars from around the world; and by cooperation with other learned societies and educational institutions with scholarly and popular interest in the history of technology.

 ARTICLE III Membership

 §1.
-Membership in the Society shall consist of three categories: Individual, Institutional, and International Scholars.
+Membership in the Society shall consist of two categories: Individual, and Institutional.

 (a) Individual Memberships shall be divided into three classes: Regular, Student, and Emeritus.